Robert Jenrick’s successor says public ‘sick of backstabbing’ after defection

 Sitting beside the Reform UK leader on Thursday, Mr Jenrick said the Tories had “failed in government” and were “not sorry” for their record.

-He said he had resolved to leave the party after a recent shadow cabinet away day involving a discussion about whether Britain is “broken”.

-He accused the Conservatives in Westminster of being “in denial – or being dishonest” about what they had done, adding: “I can’t kid myself any more.
+He said he had resolved to leave the party after a recent shadow cabinet away day involving a discussion about whether Britain is “broken”, claiming the Conservatives in Westminster of being “in denial – or being dishonest” about what they had done.

 “The party hasn’t changed and it won’t.
-The bulk of the party don’t get it, don’t have the stomach for the radical change this country needs.”
+The bulk of the party don’t get it, don’t have the stomach for the radical change this country needs,” he said.

+Mr Timothy, who previously served as a Home Office adviser in David Cameron’s government, apologised for aspects of the Tory record during the end of the party’s time in power.

+“I’ve said as a Conservative I am sorry for the way the party handled certain things in those last few years and I’ve been very open about that since I was elected for the first time 18 months ago,” he said.

 Mrs Badenoch told the Press Association on Thursday: “The people who are dishonest and try and hurt other people are leaving the Conservative Party and going to Reform so my message to Nigel Farage is Robert Jenrick is not my problem, he’s your problem.”